 Cathy Price: TrendTex Challenge entry at Quilt Canada

 Lois Carswell: Quilt I made as a wedding gift for our granddaughter.
 I used a pattern and method from Eleanor Burns.
 Carol Darou did a wonderful job of quilting it.
+Regards,

 Peggy Cowle: Here are 6 block of the month squares, in 2 photos.
 I started working on these, in April, after struggling with the tension of with my sewing machine.